Vasanthankv/GigConnect-develop/README.md

 # GigConnect
-GigConnect - A hyperlocal freelance marketplace project built by Shinith, Thirupathi, Swathi, and Suresh using the MERN stack.
+GigConnect - A hyperlocal freelance marketplace project built by Vasanthan using the MERN stack.

 ## Clone the repositore